Language

 Is my data stored anywhere?

-No. All processing happens entirely in your browser.
-No data is sent to any server.
+No. All processing happens entirely in your browser and nothing is sent to a server.
 Your content stays private on your device.

 JSON-LD

-Select a schema type from the dropdown to see its specific fields
+Select a schema type from the dropdown to reveal its specific fields

 Click Example to load sample data and see how the output looks